Disregarded Entity | Meaning and Definition

-For national income taxation considerations, a disregarded entity is an entity with a sole property that is not distinct from the owner.
+For national income taxation considerations, it is an entity with a sole property that is not distinct from the owner.
 This signifies that the owner’s tax return includes the payment of the firm’s taxes.

 The term comes from the Internal Revenue Service’s (IRS) disregard for the corporation as a distinct thing out of its owner.